sapnilmodak/IMDB_review-sentimental-analysis/README.md

 ├── requirements.txt       # Python dependencies
 └── main.py                # Main script for training and evaluation

-Here’s how to add results and future improvements in Markdown format:

-📊 Results
-markdown
-Copy code
 ## 📊 Results

 - **Accuracy**: ~85% on the test set.